aperauch/VMC-on-AWS-App-Portal/README.md

     5. Enter the domain name for the record
     6. Paste in the public IP in the Record Answer(s) test field
     7. Click **SUBMIT**
-5. Create a NAT rule to map your public IP to an internal lab IP
+5. Create a NAT rule to map your public IP to an internal SDDC network segment IP
     1. Click **NAT Rules**
     2. Click **ADD NAT RULE**
     3. Enter a friendly name for the rule